-- All pilot lights must be extinguished and appliances and their ignitors turned off while refilling the fuel tank or propane container. - Never smoke while refilling vehicle fuel tank or propane gas container.

-Avoid inhaling exhaust gases produced by burned gasoline, diesel fuel, or propane gas in items such as the range, chassis engine, generator engine, furnace, and water heater.
-They contain carbon monoxide, which is an odorless, colorless, and poisonous gas. the cover is kept in place to minimize vent blockage that could result in excessive propane pressure causing fire or explosion.
+- All pilot lights must be extinguished and appliances and their ignitors turned off while refilling the fuel tank or propane container. - Never smoke while refilling vehicle fuel tank or propane gas container. - Avoid inhaling exhaust gases produced by burned gasoline, diesel fuel, or propane gas in items such as the range, chassis engine, generator engine, furnace, and water heater.
+They contain carbon monoxide, which is an odorless, colorless, and poisonous gas.